alandema/LLMOps-playground/README.md

-# LLMOps-playground
+Playing with MLOps tools and machine learning models

-Playing with deploying, prompt engineering and fine-tuning models
+Applying methodology for paper "Early detection of closed-loop slugging patterns in offshore oil wells with unsupervised learning approaches"